Cloud Accounts

 To discover all your Azure Virtual Machines, you must onboard each subscription by creating a Service Principal and adding access configuration.
 You can utilize the onboarding bash script mentioned in the section below.

-After onboarding your Azure Cloud Account, you must install an SSM Agent on every instance you want to use in Fleet Control.
-Instances with no SSM Agent will be discovered.
-However, you won't be able to execute any operation on it.
+After onboarding Azure and Google Cloud accounts, you must install an SSM Agent on every instance you want to use in Fleet Control.
+Instances with no SSM Agent will be discovered, but you won't be able to execute any operation on them.

 2. List of Accounts